 Lease Receivable: The University's lease receivable is measured at the present value of lease payments expected to be received during the lease term.
-Under the lease agreement, the University may receive variable lease payments that are dependent upon the leasee's revenue.
+Under the lease agreement, the University may receive variable lease payments that are dependent upon the lessee's revenue.
 The variable payments are recorded as an inflow of resources in the period the payment is received.
-A deferred inflow of resources is recorded for the lease.
-The deferred inflow of resources is recorded at the initiation of the lease in an amount equal to the initial recording of the lease receivable.
+A deferred inflow of resources is recorded for the lease at the initiation of the lease in an amount equal to the initial recording of the lease receivable.
 The deferred inflow of resources is amortized on a straight-line basis over the term of the lease.

-Right to use assets: The University has recorded right to use lease assets as a result of implementing GASB 87.
-The right to use assets are initially measured at an amount equal to the initial measurement of the related lease liability.
-The right to use assets are amortized on a straight-line basis over the life of the related lease.
+Right to use asset: The University has recorded a right to use lease asset as a result of implementing GASB 87.
+The right to use asset is initially measured at an amount equal to the initial measurement of the related lease liability.
+The right to use asset is amortized on a straight-line basis over the life of the related lease.